ghunteranderson/payara-issue-5594/README.md

-# Payara Issue #5594
+# Payara Issue #5594 / #6314
-This is an example repository for Payara issue [#5549](https://github.com/payara/Payara/issues/5594).
+This is an example repository for Payara issue [#6314](https://github.com/payara/Payara/issues/6314) (previously [#5549](https://github.com/payara/Payara/issues/5594)).
 It defines a MicroProfile Health readiness check via a CDI extension.
 At runtime, the synthetic `HealthCheck` bean can be injected but is not included in the health check APIs.

 # Noteworthy Files
 * `CdiExtension.java` - defines a readiness check using CDI portable extensions